bitlabstudio/django-libs/README.rst

   handle custom post actions.
 * Template filter to provide field's verbose names
 * Template tag for displaying the currently selected main navigation item
+* Custom test_email_backend that sends emails to your own address no matter who the recepient is
+* Functions to test callable or non-callable views

 **Coming soon**: